Azure/bicep-types-az/generated/machinelearningservices/microsoft.machinelearningservices/2021-03-01-preview/types.md

 ## ComputeInstanceProperties
 ### Properties
 * **applications**: [ComputeInstanceApplication](#computeinstanceapplication)[] (ReadOnly): Describes available applications and their endpoints on this ComputeInstance.
-* **applicationSharingPolicy**: 'Personal' | 'Shared': Policy for sharing applications on this compute instance among users of parent workspace.
+* **applicationSharingPolicy**: 'Personal' | 'Shared' | string: Policy for sharing applications on this compute instance among users of parent workspace.
 If Personal, only the creator can access applications on this compute instance.
 When Shared, any workspace user can access applications on this instance depending on his/her assigned role.
-* **computeInstanceAuthorizationType**: 'personal': The Compute Instance Authorization type.
+* **computeInstanceAuthorizationType**: 'personal' | string: The Compute Instance Authorization type.
 Available values are personal (default).
 * **connectivityEndpoints**: [ComputeInstanceConnectivityEndpoints](#computeinstanceconnectivityendpoints) (ReadOnly): Defines all connectivity endpoints and properties for an ComputeInstance.
 * **createdBy**: [ComputeInstanceCreatedBy](#computeinstancecreatedby) (ReadOnly): Describes information on user who created this ComputeInstance.
 * **enableNodePublicIp**: bool: Enable or disable node public IP address provisioning.
 Possible values are: true - Indicates that the compute nodes will have public IPs provisioned. false - Indicates that the compute nodes will have a private endpoint and no public IPs.